FrederikLaursenSW/software-blog/README.md

 This is my software development blog - written in Markdown, hosted on GitHub, and focused on the small things that matter.

 You won't find big, boastful ideas here that promise to change your life after reading.
-No—this is a place for the small, brilliant basics.
+No this is a place for the small, brilliant basics.
 Here, you'll find little ways to defeat your everyday development enemies, and I'll help you kill them with death by a thousand cuts.

 We'll focus on concrete details, why they matter, and just as importantly, when they don't.
-Welcome—and I hope you'll read, think, and join the discussion with passion and vigor.
+Welcome and I hope you'll read, think, and join the discussion with passion and vigor.

 *May the wizard bless your code with clarity, your bugs with swift defeat, and your commits with confidence.
 Go forth and conquer, one small victory at a time.*